cfarm/bmc-javascript-workshop/notes.md

 ## Goals

 - How JavaScript works in web browsers
-- How to use JavaScript to add interactivity to webpages
+- How to use JavaScript to add interactivity to webpages with the DOM

 ## Outcomes
 - Understand front-end versus back-end code